A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: Introduction

-is the Schwarzian derivative.
-The latter transforms as a CFT stress-energy tensor under re-parametrization of the circle and it is invariant under Moebius transformations.
+the Schwarzian derivative~\cite{schwarz1972gesammelte, OvisenkoSchwarzian}.
+The latter transforms as a CFT stress-energy tensor under reparametrization of the circle, and it is invariant under Moebius transformations.

-The Schwarzian derivative naturally encodes the notion of extrinsic curvature in 2D gravity \cite{OvisenkoSchwarzian}, while being dually associated to the breaking of conformal symmetry in SYK-like models.
-The presence of a Schwarzian mode, in both JT and SYK, is associated with the breaking of conformal symmetry down to a global SL$(2,\mathbb{R})$ symmetry.
-In the gravitational theory this is due to the presence of a boundary, while in the SYK it is ascribed to finite temperature effect.
-The Schwarzian action can in fact be derived as the geometric action associated with a specific coadjoint orbit of the Virasoro group.
-The method of coadjoint orbits has revealed to be a fruitful way to model the boundary action of JT like gravitational theories for the following reason: the presence of a boundary breaks the asymptotic group of symmetry $\mathcal{G}$ of the theory into some reduced symmetry group $\mathcal{H}$ which depends on the choice of boundary conditions.
-Therefore, the boundary dynamics is governed by fields belonging to the quotient space $\mathcal{G}/\mathcal{H}$ which can be identified with an appropriate coadjoint orbit of $\mathcal{G}$, with $\mathcal{H}$ playing the role of the residual symmetry.
-In the JT gravity case, one has that $\mathcal{G} = \operatorname{Diff}(S^1)$ and $\mathcal{H} = \operatorname{SL}(2,\mathbb{R})$.
-The boundary JT action can then be written as the geometric action over $S^1$ associated with the coadjoint action of a diffeomorphism $\phi$ over an element the Virasoro dual algebra and, with a suitable choiche of this element, \eqref{schwder} can be exaclty recovered.
-We refer to Section \ref{SchActionCoad} and Appendix \ref{appendix} for the details of such a computation. \\ \quad \\ Ever since such correspondence has been pointed out, much work has aimed at expanding the range of potential holographic relationship beyond JT/SYK \cite{Grumiller,Menagerie}.
+On the boundary of the near $AdS_2$ (near-horizon) geometry, the Schwarzian derivative encodes the notion of extrinsic curvature~\cite{OvisenkoSchwarzian, Iliesiu} while being associated with the breaking of conformal symmetry down to a global SL$(2,\mathbb{R})$ both in JT and SYK-like models~\cite{maldacenaConformal}.
+In the first case, the conformal symmetry is spontaneously broken by the presence of a boundary and explicitly broken in the passage from pure AdS to near AdS via the coupling to the dilaton, while, in the second case, the breaking reflects a finite-temperature effect.
+Besides the duality, the beauty and power of such a framework lies in the generality of the symmetry-breaking scheme in low dimensional gravitational theories with a boundary (see also \cite{balachandran1995edgestatescanonicalgravity,Carlip95, BTZ92}).

+The presence of a boundary breaks the asymptotic group of symmetry $\mathcal{G}$ into some reduced symmetry group $\mathcal{H}$ which depends on the choice of boundary conditions.
+The boundary dynamics is governed by fields belonging to the quotient space $\mathcal{G}/\mathcal{H}$ which can be identified with an appropriate coadjoint orbit of $\mathcal{G}$.
+In the case of JT gravity, one has $\mathcal{G} = \operatorname{Diff}(S^1)$ and $\mathcal{H} = \operatorname{SL}(2,\mathbb{R})$.
+The boundary action can then be written as the geometric action on $S^1$ associated with the coadjoint action of a diffeomorphism $F$ over an element of the Virasoro dual algebra and, with a suitable choice of this element, the action in \eqref{schwder} can be exactly derived in purely geometric terms.
+We refer to Section \ref{SchActionCoad} and Appendix \ref{appendix} for a detailed review of the derivation.